+The exhibition is not a fundraiser.
 In addition to providing medical aid, one of MSF’s key missions is to bear witness on behalf of our patients.
-Forced From Home is first and foremost a public education program to raise awareness about the experience of the world’s 60 million refugees and internally displaced people.
+Forced From Home is first and foremost a public education program to raise awareness about the experience of the world’s more than 65 million refugees and internally displaced people.

 Where else has Forced From Home been exhibited?
 Where will it be on display next?

-Forced From Home is a brand new event, and will travel to a number of northeastern United States cities in late 2016.
+Forced From Home travelled to a number of northeastern United States cities in late 2016.
+New York City, Washington DC, Boston, Pittsburgh and Philadelphia each hosted.
 Further detail on the locations and dates of the 2016 tour are available here.

-In 2017 and 2018, the exhibition will travel to more major cities across the United States.
+In 2017 and 2018, the exhibition will continue to travel to major cities across the United States.

 What about homelessness here in the United States?
 Does this exhibition address that?